Oregon Laws and Incentives

 State Emissions Reductions and Reporting Requirements

 Oregon will pursue transportation electrification as part of greenhouse gas emissions reduction targets of at least 45% below 1990 levels by 2035, and at least 80% below 1990 levels by 2050.
 Select state agencies must report actions to reduce emissions annually.
-The Oregon Department of Transportation published a report on statewide transportation electrification infrastructure analysis in June 2021.
+The Oregon Department of Transportation published a report on statewide transportation electrification infrastructure analysis with updates in August 2022.
 Additional requirements apply.

 (Reference Executive Order 20-04, 2020)